Herd About Toy & Mini Aussies

 In the late 60's a core group of people set about breeding small Australian Shepherds.
 They had a vision of

-producing Australian Shepherds under 17" that possessed the heart, intelligence and drive to work stock, and yet
+producing Aussies inder 17" that possessed the heart, intelligence and drive to work stock, and yet were small

 Through the stewardship of a dedicated group of breeders, Miniature Australian Shepherds through the years